 Drawbacks of the Card

 $49 annual fee.
-With no sign-up bonus the annual fee immediately cuts into the value proposition.
+With no welcome bonus the annual fee immediately cuts into the value proposition.
 Even though it is a modest annual fee at $49, you’re looking at getting $551 in value from the card per year if you max out the bonus categories.

 The good news is that the annual fee is waived the first year as well as for subsequent years if you maintain a Santander Select checking account.
 As the terms and conditions say, the annual fee will be “waived for the first year of the account, and waived in each of the subsequent years on the anniversary date of the account if you maintain a Santander Select checking account or if you are qualified for a Santander Bank employee checking account”.

 Interesting enough, Santander didn’t even offer the Santander Select checking account product until recently!
 The products is now on Santander’s website but it looks as though you cannot open accounts online, so you’ll have to go into a branch to open the account.

 How Does the Bravo Compare to the Barclaycard Arrival Plus World Elite MasterCard?

 Even though the Santander Bravo MasterCard earns 3X points on gas, groceries, and restaurants, it lacks the flexibility and earning potential (15,000 points per quarter cap) of other cards.
 Across the board I would consider the Barclaycard Arrival Plus™ World Elite MasterCard® far more valuable and would choose it over the Santander Bravo.

 Just the welcome bonus alone makes the Barclaycard Arrival Plus a much higher value proposition, and with its 2.20% (some would argue 2.28%) earning you are getting mighty close to the earning rate of the Bravo.
 Plus you earn 2X points on every purchase, not just three bonus categories.